NTIA/scos-sensor/README.md

 developing for the sensor, we have written almost 200 unit and integration tests.
 See [Developing](DEVELOPING.md) to learn how to run the test suite.

-We have tried remove the most common hurdles to remotely deploying a sensor, while maintaining flexibility in two key areas:
+We have tried to remove the most common hurdles to remotely deploying a sensor while maintaining flexibility in two key areas:

  - by being as hardware agnostic as practical (see [Supporting a Different